mdsimon2/RPi-CamillaDSP/README.md

 ### chunksize / target_level

-CamillaDSP V1 used a buffer size of 2 x chunksize, CamillaDSP V2 uses a buffer size of 4 x chunksize.
+CamillaDSP V1 used a buffer size of 2 x chunksize, CamillaDSP V2 and V3 use a buffer size of 4 x chunksize.
 In previous versions of this tutorial a rather long chunksize was specified (44.1/48 = 1024, 88.2/96 = 2048, 176.4/192 = 4096) resulting in long latency.
 After some experimentation, it was found that much lower chunksizes are stable when using physical input (SPDIF, TOSLINK, analog, etc) capture devices.

 All physical input capture device configurations now use the following chunksize depending on playback sample rate.